Cherreads

 He knew it.

-But the sight of her — bare skin flushed from the water, droplets tracing the line of her collarbone — rooted him to the spot.
+But the sight of her — bare skin flushed, still damp, droplets tracing the line of her collarbone — rooted him to the spot.

-"When I woke up, I heard movement," he said, his voice lower than usual.
+"When I woke up, feeling the need to shower, I heard movement," he said, his voice lower than usual.
 "I went to your room.
 You weren't there.
 I got worried."

 He took a step closer.